TokenScript-Framework/papers/src/papers/smart-token-paper.md

 #### Token's User Interface

 The token's user interface is a crucial element of the token runtime code.
-It is essential for the token to create its own user interface to elevate the trust to the website to meet the web application's demand.
+It is essential for the token to create its own user interface to elevate the trust in the website to meet the web application's demand.
 The token's visual presentation should be created in a secured Token Runtime Environment.
 This is akin to how Metamask, a browser plugin, provides the interface between the user and a blockchain-enabled Dapp for connecting the wallet and authorising transactions.
 However, in the case of smart tokens, the UI needs to be specific to the token to enable its use-cases[^token-ui-examples].

 [^token-ui-examples]: Say for example, if Tesla Car-Key is a smart token, users need to see Tesla taking over the process and pass authorisation to the website, similar to how Google Wallet or MetaMask takes over the process and passing the result to the website.